Configuring Identity Analytics¶

 Let's create some basic authentication statistics.
 To do this, log in to the WSO2 IS dashboard.
 This login attempt will be published to WSO2 IS Analytics and you will be able to view the login attempt using the WSO2 IS Analytics dashboard.

-Log in to the WSO2 Identity Server User Dashboard using admin/admin credentials.
+Log in to the WSO2 Identity Server User Portal using admin/admin credentials.

 Next, access the WSO2 Identity Server Analytics Dashboard at the following URL: